 Manitou Group accelerates its digital HR transformation

 Since the launch of its first forklift in 1958, Manitou group has continued to evolve over the years.
 Most notably going international in 1972 with the opening of its UK subsidiary.
 Today, the group has 30 subsidiaries in 24 countries and distributes its products in more than 140 countries.

 Vincent Romain, HRIS Manager, notes, “It was with the takeover of Gehl in the United States in 2008 that we began to implement HR procedures at a group level.
 However, we did not yet have the appropriate solution to do this.
 It started with Excel”.

 The first attempt at harmonization, quickly showed the limits of our approach.
 The need to digitize processes became obvious.

-In 2013, Manitou Group selected SAP SuccessFactors as the solution to oversee and reorganize the management of its talent data.
-It was about getting a centralized and shared view on; recruitment, goal setting, annual reviews and organizational charts across all countries.
+In 2013, Manitou Group selected SAP SuccessFactors as the solution to oversee and reorganise the management of its talent data.
+It was about getting a centralized and shared view on; recruitment, goal setting, annual reviews and organisational charts across all countries.